Fixed Income & Bonds Course

 - Track yield curve changes throughout the economic cycle

-Part 2 - Pricing fixed income securities and duration
+Pricing fixed income securities and duration

-- Use DCF to price bonds
+- Use Discounted Cash Flow (DCF) to price bonds

 - Learn the relationship between bond prices and yields